 Special Park Use Permits

-Lowell National Historical Park is a unique national park which is often host to numerous events and activities.
+Lowell National Historical Park is a unique national park which which often hosts numerous events and activities.
 Most special events and activities held in the park require a special use permit, issued only after the National Park Service (NPS) determines that the activities involved will not impair park values and resources.
 Please note that there are usage limits for the number of people and vehicles for any special activity.

 A special use permit is required for activities that provide a benefit to an individual, group, or organization rather than the public at large and that require some degree of management from the National Park Service to protect park resources and the public interest.
 Some examples of special events that require permits are: